-Circadian disorder of the rhythm can cause the possibility of difficulty falling asleep, awakening during sleep, or waking too early and unable to go back to sleep.
+Circadian rhythm disorder can cause the possibility of difficulty falling asleep, awakening during sleep, or waking too early and being unable to go back to sleep.

 Treatment choices include lighting therapy, medications, and behavioural therapy.
 Treatment options are based on the severity of the disorder and how it impacts your quality of life.

 What Are The Causes Of Circadian Rhythm Sleep Disorders?

 Circadian insomnia is a variety of sleep disorders that share the same feature: an interruption in sleep rhythm.
 Circadian in Latin is "around or approximately" (circa) "a day" (Diem).

 The circadian cycle is the title you use to describe the human body's 24/7 "internal clock."
 This internal clock regulates your body's sleep and wake cycles..